 Use a template.
-Use a copy of this document as a template.
-It will correctly set the paper size, margins, and all other styles for you.
+If you are writing your paper using LaTeX, or a word processor such as LibreOffice or Microsoft Word, use a copy of this document as a template.
+It will set the paper size, proper margins, and all other styles for you.
 Replace this text with your text.

 Paper size.
-We will print papers using US Letter size $(8.5 \times 11 \text{ inches})$ $(21.59 \times 27.94 \text{ cm})$ .
-If you are working outside North America, please check that you have not used a different paper size such as A4.
+We will print papers using US Letter size (8.5 inches by 11 inches) (21.59 cm \times 27.94 cm).
+If you are working outside the USA, please check that you have not used A4 paper if that (or something else) is the standard in your country.